Future Air Navigation System: Navigation improvements

 This involves a transition from inertial navigation to satellite navigation using GNSS satellites.
 This also introduced the concept of actual navigation performance (ANP).
 Previously, flight crews would be notified of the system being used to calculate the position (radios, or inertial systems alone).
 Because of the deterministic nature of the satellites (constellation geometry), the navigation systems can calculate the worst case error based on the number of satellites tuned and the geometry of those satellites.
 (Note: it can also characterize the potential errors in other navigation modes as well).
 So, the improvement not only provides the airplane with a much more accurate position, it also provides an alert to the flight crew should the actual navigation performance not satisfy the required navigation performance (RNP).

 Surveillance improvements

 This involves the transition from voice reports (based on inertial position) to automatic digital reports.
 The application is known as ADS-C (automatic dependent surveillance, contract).
-In this system, an air traffic controller can set up a "contract" (software arrangement) with the airplane's navigational system, to automatically send a position report on a specified periodic basis - every 5 minutes, for example.
+The flight crew has no setup-related workload, all work happens between the air traffic controller and the aircraft's systems: an air traffic controller can set up a "contract" (software arrangement) with the airplane's navigational system, to automatically send a position report on a specified periodic basis - every 5 minutes, for example.
 The controller can also set up a deviation contract, which would automatically send a position report if a certain lateral deviation was exceeded.
-These contracts are set up between ATC and the aircraft's systems, so that the flight crew has no workload associated with set-up.